wakkihaya/Neurons-Frontend-test/README.md

 - `hooks`

-  Managing APIs and helper functions.
+  Managing to call APIs and helper functions.

 - `models`